Citrix DaaS

 <!--NeedCopy-->

 3. Restart the machines.
-At the next power up, property changes are applied to the existing machines.
+At the next power-up, property changes are applied to the existing machines.
 You can check the updated status using the following command.
 For example,

 Get-ProvVM | select VMName, ProvisioningSchemeUpdateRequested, ProvisioningSchemeVersion